Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Preliminaries

-\begin{definition}[PROP1] An allocation $\mathcal{A}$ is said to satisfy \emph{proportionality up to one item (PROP1)}, if for any agent $i$, there exists an item $g\in M\setminus A_i$ such that $u_i(A_i\cup\{g\})\ge \frac{1}{n} u_i(M)$. \end{definition}
+\begin{definition}[PROP1] An allocation $\mathcal{A}$ is said to satisfy \emph{proportionality up to one item (PROP1)}, if for any agent $i$, there exists an item $g\in M\setminus A_i$ such that $u_i(A_i\cup\{g\})\ge u_i(M) / n$. \end{definition}

-To find an EF1 allocation for general monotonic valuation functions, Lipton et al.~\cite{lipton2004approximately} proposed the tool of \emph{envy-graph}, where each vertex corresponds to an agent and there is a directed edge from vertex $i$ to vertex $j$ if agent $i$ envies agent $j$.
+To find an EF1 allocation for monotonic valuation functions, Lipton et al.~\cite{lipton2004approximately} proposed \emph{envy-graph}, where each vertex represents an agent and there is a directed edge from vertex $i$ to vertex $j$ if agent $i$ envies agent $j$.
 The \emph{envy-graph procedure} starts from an empty allocation.
-When there is an unallocated item, it selects a source agent (an agent whose corresponding vertex in the envy-graph has no incoming edges) and assigns that item to her, and then runs the \emph{cycle-elimination} algorithm until there are no cycles in the envy-graph. \begin{definition}[Cycle-elimination] If there is a cycle $i_1\rightarrow i_2 \rightarrow \ldots i_k \rightarrow i_1 (i_{k+1})$ on the envy-graph, shift the bundles along this path (i.e., agent $i_j$ receives agent $i_{j+1}$'s bundle). \end{definition}
+When there is an unallocated item, it selects a source agent (an agent whose corresponding vertex in the envy-graph has no incoming edges) and assigns that item to her, and then runs the \emph{cycle-elimination} algorithm until there are no cycles in the envy-graph. \begin{definition}[Cycle-elimination] If there is a cycle $i_1\rightarrow i_2 \rightarrow \ldots i_k \rightarrow i_1$ (we identify $i_{k+1}=i_1$) on the envy-graph, shift the bundles along this path (i.e., agent $i_j$ receives agent $i_{j+1}$'s bundle for any $j\in [k]$). \end{definition}

-In addition to the above two fairness notions, \emph{maximin share} (MMS) is also an extensively studied fairness notion for indivisible items.
+Besides, \emph{maximin share} (MMS) is also extensively studied for indivisible items.
 The maximin share of agent $i$, denoted by $\MMS_i$, is defined as the maximum value of the least preferred bundle among all allocations under valuation function $u_i$.
 By the definition of MMS, we can observe that $\MMS_i\le \frac{1}{n}u_i(M)$.
-An allocation is said to be MMS-fair if the value of the bundle each agent $i$ receives is at least $\MMS_i$.
-However, exact MMS-fair allocations may not always exist~\cite{procaccia2014fair}.
-An allocation is said to be $\alpha$-maximin share fair ($\alpha$-MMS) if for each agent $i$, she receives a bundle with at least $\alpha$-fractional of her maximin share. \begin{definition}[MMS] Let $\Pi(M)$ be the set of all the possible allocations.
-The maximin share of agent $i$ is defined as $\MMS_i = \max\limits_{\mathcal{A}\in \Pi(M)} \min\limits_{j\in [n]} u_i(A_j)$. \end{definition}
+An allocation is said to be MMS-fair if the value of the bundle received by each agent $i$ is at least $\MMS_i$, which may not always exist~\cite{procaccia2014fair}.
+An allocation is said to be $\alpha$-maximin share fair ($\alpha$-MMS) if each agent $i$ receives a bundle with at least $\alpha$-fractional of their maximin share.